silent-lad/Vue2BaremetricsCalendar/README.md

 import App from "./App.vue";
 import router from "./router";
 // import the plugin
-import DateRangePicker from "vue2-baremetrics-calendar";
+import Calendar from "vue2-baremetrics-calendar";

 Vue.config.productionTip = false;

 // use the plugin
-Vue.use(DateRangePicker);
+Vue.use(Calendar);

 new Vue({
   router,